 Additionally, the processing of passports now require an appointment.
-Please call our office to schedule an appointment.
-Our office does not process passports after 3:00pm.
-For more information on alternative options to apply for a passport (Click here).
+Please call our office for more information and to schedule an appointment.

 Welcome to the Clerk of Courts of Bulloch County, Georgia.
 The office of the Clerk of Courts performs a wide range of record keeping, information management, and financial management functions in the Judicial System.
 This office also provides Court support to each Superior Court and State Court Judge.
 The Clerk’s responsibilities include the following: